rwb/ccjs652/README.md

 5. Singer and McDowall concluded that their homicide results provided no support for the idea that the JO Law reduced juvenile crime.
 Considering the stregnths and weaknesses of their methodology, offer your own methodological assessment of the evidence.
 In what respects are Singer and McDowall's conclusions supported  and in what respects might their conclusions be questioned?
 6. Considering the meta-analytic studies we discussed this semester, what would you consider to be the best practices for meta analysis of juvenile rehabilitation programs?
 How do the studies we reviewed in class measure up to those best practices?
 7. Consider the strengths and weaknesses of the Loefler and Chalfin (2017) study in light of the arguments made by Cauffman et al. (2017) and Farrington et al. (2017).
 How could the Loefler and Chalfin study be further strengthened?
+8. Kurlychek and Johnson (2010) observed that juvenile status could be an aggravating or a mitigating factor.
+Explain what they meant by this.